NNAS Tutor Award

 - Notebook & pen

-This NNAS Tutor course is a gentle day so all you need is an ability to walk along paths and tracks.
+The NNAS Tutor course is a gentle day.
+All you need is an ability to walk a short distance along paths and tracks.